jackrobertscott/authpack-client-190806/documents/api/providers.md

 ## Create a provider

-Used to add a account as a new member of a collection.
+Used to add a account as a new member of a group.

 ```ts
 authenticator.providers.create({